Federated Continual Learning: Concepts, Challenges, and Solutions: Introduction

 FCL is imperative in facilitating intelligent systems, where data is both distributed and non-stationary.
 The application of FCL ranges from personalized healthcare to real-time IoT analytics and edge-based autonomous systems \cite{PARAGLIOLA202316, BACCARELLI2022376}.
 Some of the unique challenges in FCL, such as addressing global and local catastrophic forgetting, heterogeneous client behavior, and scalable knowledge transfer across clients, remain barely explored in the literature.
 These challenges require new methodologies that effectively combine FL's focus on collaboration and privacy with CL's ability to adapt over time.
 Furthermore, practical issues such as dynamic client participation, resource constraints, and real-world non-IID data distributions make things even more complicated.
 Despite its promise, the area of FCL lacks a comprehensive overview of its challenges, methodologies, and applications.
 This gap calls for a dedicated survey to consolidate knowledge, identify open problems, solutions, and guide future research.

-Currently, the literature offers only a couple of surveys on FCL.
-The first published survey categorizes methods based on knowledge fusion mechanisms and introduces synchronous and asynchronous FCL frameworks \cite{Yang2024}.
-In addition, a recent preprint focuses on FCL within Edge-AI environments, with an emphasis on task-specific classifications and hardware-algorithm co-design \cite{wang2024federatedcontinuallearningedgeai}.
+Table \ref{tab:recentSurveys} provides a comprehensive overview of recent studies in FCL, FL, and CL, focusing on how they address key challenges and propose corresponding solutions.
+For instance, \cite{10423871} categorizes FCL methods based on knowledge fusion mechanisms and centers on the issue of forgetting in both synchronous and asynchronous FCL settings.
+Similarly, \cite{wang2024federatedcontinuallearningedgeai} investigates FCL from the perspective of three key task characteristics, including federated class continual learning, federated domain continual learning, and federated task continual learning.
+Other works such as \cite{dai_addressing_2023, CRIADO2022263, 10752992} partially address FCL by exploring topics like online FL, CL within FL.
+For instance, \cite{dai_addressing_2023} examines the overlap between federated, transfer, and online learning, aligning with FCL principles. \cite{CRIADO2022263} addresses data heterogeneity in FL, highlighting challenges from non-IID data and concept drift, and links these issues to CL.
+Similarly, \cite{10752992} investigates catastrophic forgetting across domains, including its impact within FCL settings.
 While these surveys have contributed valuable insights on FCL, focusing on knowledge fusion, task-specific classifications, and Edge-AI contexts.
 However, they lack a comprehensive taxonomy of key challenges, such as heterogeneity, communication overhead, and model stability, and offer limited cross-domain insights from FL and CL.
-This survey aims to build on prior works to address these gaps.

-This survey addresses the pressing need for a detailed examination of FCL, motivated by its relevance to real-world applications and the open problems in the field.
-By systematically exploring how FL and CL challenges converge in FCL, this work aims to provide researchers with a clear understanding of the domain’s current state and future directions.
-Specifically, it highlights critical issues such as catastrophic forgetting in federated settings, non-stationary client environments, and the interplay of privacy, communication, and computational constraints.
-By bridging the gap between FL and CL, this survey aims to serve as a foundational reference for developing robust and scalable FCL systems, ultimately contributing to the broader adoption of intelligent, adaptive, and decentralized AI solutions.
+As shown in the table, all recent CL surveys discuss catastrophic forgetting, a core challenge in CL.
+However, \cite{10721446} and \cite{ijcai2023p743} also provide an in-depth analysis of concept drift, which is less commonly addressed.
+Furthermore, \cite{10444954} and \cite{9349197} highlight dilemmas in CL through statistical analyses, visualizations, and diagrams, offering valuable insights into practical limitations.

+Privacy is a fundamental concern in FL, and all recent FL surveys acknowledge it.
+Notably, \cite{Hallaji2024, 10429780} deeply examine various attack vectors and defense mechanisms in FL systems.
+Heterogeneity is widely recognized as a fundamental challenge in FL.
+For instance, \cite{LI2024127906} specifically addresses data heterogeneity by examining issues such as class imbalance and missing classes.
+In a broader context, \cite{LIU2024128019} highlights heterogeneity as a critical obstacle in FL, analyzing its impact across data, model, and system levels.
+Additionally, \cite{10833754} offers an extensive overview of heterogeneity in FL, covering a wide range of factors including data, model, task, communication, and device heterogeneity.

+Finally, while model stability, communication overhead, and resource constraints are recognized as major challenges in FL, they remain underexplored in the literature.